 In the meantime, here’s something from the 2011 Philippine International Hot Air Balloon Festival.

-Had to be away due to some personal matters that I had to attend to, but here’s something to start the ball rolling – some images from Payong Point in Nasugbu, Batangas.
+Well, it’s good to be back.
+Had to be away for awhile due to some personal matters like getting married and stuff, but here’s something to start the ball rolling – some images from Payong Point, Nasugbu, Batangas.